mezcel/plantid-Bootstrap/README.md

 ### A scaled down bootstrap version of a similar C# plant identification app I made a while back.

 testing branch - morphology ER Class edits mod edits on this branch are all through git via atom

+this readme is also a test point for confirmed git to github push

 ## Note:
 * GUI - Bootstrap